-a 6-minute film with footage from Global Arts Corps’ production development workshops with our cast from the Phare Ponleu Selpak, filmed in 2015 (Battambang, Cambodia).
+(A 6-minute film with footage from Global Arts Corps’ rehearsals with the cast from Phare Ponleu Selpak, filmed in 2015 in Battambang, Cambodia).

 After two preview performances in Phnom Penh in March 2016, the World Premiere of “See You Yesterday” occurred on July 17th, 2016 at the Ubumuntu Arts Festival in Kigali, Rwanda.
 The cast then traveled to the Kigeme refugee camp in Southern Rwanda, where they played three days for audiences of over 5,000 Congolese refugees each day and conducted workshops and hands-on training with youth.
 To view the visual report from the Rwandan tour of “See You Yesterday,” click here.

 In the spring of 2018, in collaboration with a group of local partners, the production was revived with the original cast and toured Battambang, Phnom Penh, and Siem Reap with free, open-air performances for the public.
 Additionally, the corps held post-performance workshops with teachers-in-training, supporting the development of curriculum using theatrical arts to foster perceptual change, dialogue, and understanding around some of the most difficult subjects in their recent history.

 After more than five years with the project, the cast’s strength and artistry continue to inspire young Cambodians to engage their elders in dialogue, confront their past with empathy and courage, and transform painful memories into something creative and productive within their own society.